Miguel Canto: WBC World Flyweight Champion Reign

 It was Canto's turn to travel to Vargas' hometown of Santiago, Chile, for their rematch, held on November 30 of the same year.
 Canto once again retained the titles with a fifteen round decision.

 In 1978, Canto retained his title three times, including two rematches with Shoji Oguma, both of them held in Japan, and another fifteen round points win over Facomrom Vibonchai, in a fight held at Houston, Texas.

 By this time, Canto's name had become a household name all over Latin America, thanks in part to Ring En Español, which gave Canto's fights much coverage.

 On February 10, 1979, he retained his titles for a division record fourteenth time against a future world champion, Antonio Avelar, by a fifteen round decision.

 On March 18, his reign came to an end, when he lost a fifteen round decision to Chan Hee Park in South Korea.
 On September 9 of that same year, he tried to recover his titles from Park in a rematch, but, after fifteen rounds, the fight ended in a draw.

 Canto's career took a downward spiral after that fight.
 He won his following three fights, including wins against Olympic Bronze medalist Orlando Maldonado of Puerto Rico and former champion Sung-Jun Kim.
 In his 70th career fight, he lost to future world champion Gabriel Bernal.
 Canto avenged his loss to Bernal in his next fight, but lost the remaining three fights of his career by knockout.

-After his final loss to Rodolfo Ortega on July 24, 1982, Canto retired from boxing for good.
-He had a record of 61 wins, 9 losses and 4 draws (ties), with 15 knockout wins.
+After his final loss to Rodolfo Ortega, on July 24, 1982, Canto retired from boxing.
+He had a record of 61 wins, 9 losses and 4 draws, with 15 knockout wins.

+Death

+Canto died on April 16, 2026, at the age of 78.